Ventengo1/Wifi_RC-Boat/README.md

 This is a simple, low-cost RC boat that uses two brushed DC motors controlled via Wi-Fi using an ESP32.
-It works without a rudder — instead, it steers using differential thrust.
+It works by using using differential thrust for steering and turning.
 The boat is controlled through a web interface hosted directly on the ESP32, so no external app is needed.

 I made this project because I have always liked robotics and remote control things.
 For my prior highway project I made a servo controlled model rocket with fins for guidance.
 This time however, I wanted to do something similar but with water which is how this idea was born.